Flow Configuration

 - two flows may use different local slot names and still share if installers point them at the same concrete location

-Use :requires with {:kind :form ...} when the flow needs structured user input.
+Use :requires with {:kind :form ...} for setup values saved on the selected

 | Contract piece | Meaning |